Dr. Dayani Siriwardana

 She has a lot of interest in research concerning new treatment protocols in companion animal veterinary practice.
 She is an author of five publications for the SLVA with her 1st publication chosen as the best clinical paper of 2010.

-Dr. Umesha’s focus is on anaesthesia, dermatology and veterinary diagnostic radiology.
+Dr. Umasha’s focus is on anaesthesia, dermatology and veterinary diagnostic radiology.

 Dr. Chandika Wickramasingha

-Dr. Chandika is a veterinary surgeon from the University of Peradeniya.
-After graduation he was selected as a temporary lecturer at the Faculty Teaching Hospital, where he worked for a period of 15 months.
-Upon completion of his internship training he joined Pet Vet Clinic in 2009 where he has been working in the capacity of a companion animal clinician.
+Dr. Chandika graduated as a veterinary surgeon from the University of Peradeniya, Sri Lanka in 2007.
+After graduation, he was selected as a Temporary Lecturer at the Faculty Teaching Hospital, where he worked for a period of 15 months as a resident clinician.
+His interest in veterinary community medicine led him to read for a Masters degree in disaster Management with an emphasis on veterinary disasters, which he completed in 2010.
+Upon completion of his internship training, he joined Pet Vet Clinic in 2009 where he has been working in the capacity of a companion animal clinician.